pleabargain/EnglishHelpsYourCareer/idioms.md

 # Good egg
 * A person who can be relied on is a good egg.
 Bad egg is the opposite.

-# Good fences make good neighbours
+# Good fences make good neighbors
 *  This means that it is better for people to mind their own business and to respect the privacy of
 *  others.('Good fences make good neighbors' is the American English spelling.)
 # Good shape